East African campaign (World War II): British Somaliland 1941

 The operation to recapture British Somaliland began on 16 March 1941 from Aden, in the first successful Allied landing on a defended shore of the war.
 The Aden Striking Force of about 3,000 men was to be carried about 140 mi from Aden by eight navy ships and civilian transports carrying heavy equipment.
 The troops were to be put ashore onto beaches inside reefs to the east and west of Berbera to secure the town and re-conquer the territory.
 Some doubts were expressed as to the feasibility of negotiating offshore reefs in the dark, when the town behind was blacked out but the risk was taken.
 On 16 March about 10 mi north of the town and 1000 yd off shore, the force prepared to land as advanced parties searched for landing places.
 The 1/2nd Punjab Regiment and 3/15th Punjab Regiment Indian Army (which had been evacuated from the port in August 1940) and a Somali commando detachment, landed at Berbera from Force D (the cruisers HMS Glasgow and Caledon, the destroyers Kandahar and Kipling, auxiliary cruisers Chakdina and Chantala, Indian trawlers Netavati and Parvati, two transports and ML 109).
 When the Sikhs landed, the 70th Colonial Brigade "melted away".
 On 20 March, Hargeisa was captured and the next few months were spent mopping up.
 The Somaliland Camel Corps was re-founded in mid-April, to resume operations against local bandits.
-British forces advanced westwards into eastern Ethiopia and in late March, linked with forces from the Southern Front around Harar and Diredawa.
+British forces advanced westwards into eastern Ethiopia and in late March, linked with forces from the Southern Front around Harar and Dire Dawa.
 Cunningham's forces could now be supplied efficiently through Berbera.